Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 # Impact
 > You can have a healthy fossil-fuel balance sheet, or a relatively healthy planet - but now that we know the numbers it looks like you cant have both. - Bill McKibben

-Without an implementation plan this research proposal means little other than adding to a deaying body of cumulative research, traction requires implementation and a sustaining community.
+Without an implementation plan this research proposal means little other than adding to a decaying body of cumulative research; traction requires implementation, a viable system with requisite variety and a sustaining community.
 To those ends we believe that coordinating development around the Regen Ledgers data-module and eco-credit modules are a pragmatic pathway and have submitted a complimentary governance proposal to the networks forum on commonwealth.
 We are essentially proposing an ecosystems level partnership between the Regen Network and Protocol Labs.

 At our present moment in history, accounting for impact in regenerative capital markets is particularly difficult because we are essentially trying to measure implicit values.
 Assuming the implementation plan linked above passes at the vote and is realised, we will actually be able to make such comparisons.
 Such technology is transformative enough to reshape entire capital markets in the long term by divesting capital towards proletariat stewards in need of resourcing working on Nature Based Solutions.
 We might look beyond that again to consider the possibilities for society that are available should such technology transform into a fully fledged semantic web; perhaps a [machine to machine economy](https://www.giordano.institute/the-machine-economy) may give rise to a “[sentient commons](https://gitlab.com/the-sentient-commons/sentient-commons-outline)”?